AshyPC/AshyPC.github.io/Believe.md

 ## The People of God…

-The Lord Jesus Christ builds the church, his people, through the proclamation and teaching of his word.
-All who have been saved through the work of Christ are members of his church and united with one another.
-God has equipped his people with gifts to be used for mutual edification in the church and for the proclamation of the gospel to the world.
+The Lord Jesus Christ builds the church, His people, through the proclamation and teaching of His word.
+All who have been saved through the work of Christ are members of His church and united with one another.
+God has equipped His people with gifts to be used for mutual edification in the church and for the proclamation of the gospel to the world.

 ## The Future…

 The Lord Jesus Christ will return from heaven.
-He will execute God’s condemnation on all who have not turned to God through Jesus Christ, and he will welcome his people in to a life of eternal joy in fellowship with God.
+He will execute God’s condemnation on all who have not turned to God through Him, and He will welcome His people in to a life of eternal joy in fellowship with God.
 On that day all sin, suffering and death will be completely destroyed and God will be glorified forever.